GrinonBarrett/Taksidos/Core Rules/9=Extra Rules/Illness.md

 **Effect**: Foxes will allows be 1 degree more hostile to the infected, unless they themselves are also infected.
 Additionally, every 1d10+7 days, they will experience a fit of seizures every 1d4 hours.
 This lessens their rest by one degree, causes their [Rflx] bonus to be treated as 0, their [Body] bonus to be treated as one-third, and a *13% chance to transform into a rabbid fox on the anniversary of their contracting the disease.
 This transformation functions identically to the Therianthrope template* (see the Creatures chapter).
 **Notes**: Often, patient zero is bitten by a fox afflicted by a curse which affects the mind.
 It is also said that eating a fox could do this.
 A creature transformed by this disease which would qualify for damaging armor instead produces another point of exposure to the one bitten.
 A fox never experiences the typical symptoms of this disease and instead finds itself making irrational decisions more often.

+**Typhoid**
+Mundane
+**Means of Contagion**: Ingestion
+DV 7
+**Incubation**: 2d6+1d8 days
+**Average Duration**: Until 5 total critical successes have been made on [Fort] saves (see below) or 3 consecutive days of critical successes (any number for the day)
+**Effect**: caused by ingestion of humanoid waste, this disease attacks the fortitude and can cause rash and delirium among other effects.Once affected, a creature must succeed a [Fort] save with a DV of 10 each day or haver their [Fort] reduced by 1.
+They will ecpress a fever and bloody nose is common during this time.
+Beginning in the second week, the afflicted must also make a daily [Fort] save with a DV of 10 or receive a level of exhaustion at the beginning of the day.
+Beginning in the third week, the inflicted must also succeed a daily incapacitation save.
+A critical failure will not kill the creature, but instead reduce its maximum hitpoints by 1.
+If it has no further hitpoint capacity due to its maximum being reduced to 0, it can die as a result of the critical failure.
+**Notes**: This disease seems to only affect humanoids.

-###### Recommended DV for something as simple as the common cold should be 4-6.
+###### Recommended DV for something as simple as the common cold should be 6-7.
 Modern flu should be 7-9.
-Historicaly accurate flus should be in the 12-15 range.
-I need to add some proper diseases to the game.
+Historicaly accurate flus should be in the 11-14 range.
+I need to add some more proper diseases to the game.